Loose Bolts & Torque Control

 The journey from understanding the clamping force to exploring the intricacies of torque wrenches underscores torque control's critical role in the seamless functioning of our engineered world.

--Henry Zumbrun, Morehouse Instrument Company
+-Henry Zumbrun, President of Morehouse Instrument Company

 Companies worldwide rely on Morehouse for accuracy and speed.
 The company turns around equipment in 7-10 business days so customers can return to work quickly and save money.